actor-framework/evolution/proposals/0003-network-layer-rework.md

 ## Introduction

 Distributed systems are a key environment of the actor frameworks.
 From the beginning CAF had a strong coupling to TCP.
 As a central entity the BASP broker is a bottle neck for communication and hinders scalability.
-While support for UDP was added in recent years, extending the network layer to handle new protocols requires adjustemnts throughout the stack.
+While support for UDP was added in recent years, extending the network layer to handle new protocols requires adjustments throughout the stack.

 ## Motivation